Casper's Halloween Special: Home media

 Turner Home Entertainment released Casper Saves Halloween on VHS on August 29, 1995.

-On October 1, 2013, Warner Bros. released Casper's Halloween Special on DVD in region 1 via their Warner Archive Collection.
+Warner Bros. released Casper's Halloween Special on DVD in region 1 via their Warner Archive Collection in October 2013.
 This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
 Also included on this disc is the 1972 special The Thanksgiving That Almost Wasn't, also produced by Hanna-Barbera.

-Currently the special is streaming on the Boomerang streaming service in the movies section.